sparkfabrik/company-playbook/content/procedures/kickstart-a-new-project.md

 * The task name contains an intuitive description for the developers

-## Redmine
+## GitLab

-### Create main "Customer" project (if need be)
+### Create "Customer" group (if need be)

-**In charge to**: someone who is Administrator on Redmine
+**In charge to**: someone who is Administrator on GitLab

-Redmine allows projects to contain subprojects.
+GitLab allows groups to contain subgroups.
-To keep things well organized we use to create an _parent_ project for each customer so that:
+To keep things well organized we use to create a _parent_ project for each customer so that:

 * Top-right select menu is easier to navigate for those of us who see a lot of projects
 * All information partaining to a customer, which impacts on all projects for that customer (say access credentials, contacts, workflow modifications, customer-related policies, etc) can be stored in the main project's wiki.